 The nursing goal for patients with stroke can be towards maintaining effective tissue perfusion, preventing further complications, and enhancing coping.
-This is a nursing care plan for patients with hemorrhagic stroke.
+Below are nursing care plans for patients with CVA.

 Stroke in w/c nerve cells in the brain die for lack of oxygen can result in permanent disability for the patient because the pathways that transmit information in the brain are interrupted.
 The symptoms often primarily affect only one side of the body because blood flow is cut off to only part of the brain.